belibug/ModuleTools/README.md

 - **Data files**: Store any data files that are used by your module, such as CSV or JSON files.
 - **Subfolder**: Include any additional folders and their content to be included with the module, such as dependant Modules, APIs, DLLs, etc... organized by a subfolder.

-When the module is built, the contents of the `src/resources` folder will be copied directly to the `dist` folder.
-If the `src/resources` folder contains any subfolders, those subfolders and their contents will also be included in the `dist` folder, ensuring that all necessary files are available for the module to function correctly.

-How the resources folder gets copied to the "OutputModuleDir" folder will depends on the "ResourceCopyMode" project setting.
-When missing or set to "Folder", the resources folder will be copied.
-When "ResourceCopyMode" is set to "Content", then only the content of the resources folder will be copied.
+By default, resource files from `src/resources` go into `dist/resources`.
+To place them directly in dist (avoiding the resources subfolder), set `copyResourcesToModuleRoot` to `true`.
+This provides greater control in certain deployment scenarios where resources files are preferred in module root directory.

 Leave `src\resources` empty if there is no need to include any additional content in the `dist` folder.

-An example of the module build where resources were included:
+An example of the module build where resources were included and `copyResourcesToModuleRoot` is set to true.

 ```powershell
 dist